 Remember those pre-Covid-19 days?
 Much simpler times filled with uninhibited smiles and sardine-packed trains.
 But can you imagine trying to give someone a handshake nowadays?

-Not to worry because Public Health Malaysia has released an infographic on other ways you can express your affection without resorting to a now forbidden handshake.
+Not to worry because MOH has released an infographic on other ways you can express your affection without resorting to a now forbidden handshake.
 Here are some methods you can practice at your next meeting or yumcha:

 1. The Wave